aeiourun/OSRS-Speedrun-Route/authenticator-verbose.md

 ### General Running Knowledge
 If you log in to a new account, log out without finishing character creation, then log back in - You will no longer have the character creation screen, and the run is considered started here.

-The first time you change world with an authenticator account you will be brought back to the authenticator verification.
-Hit cancel, and then enter your username and password again.

 Hold spacebar through all dialogue.